zkxs/neos-mod-list/README.md

 - [NoSteam](https://github.com/EIA485/NeosNoSteam) - Partially stops neos from connecting to steam
 - [ExposePatchedMethods](https://github.com/EIA485/NeosExposePatchedMethods) - Exposes what mods you have loaded to your userspace
 - [CustomVideoPlayers](https://github.com/art0007i/CustomVideoPlayers) - Lets you change your default video player
-- [MessageCopy](https://github.com/rassi0429/MessageCopy) - Lets you copy msgs from dms
+- [MessageCopy](https://github.com/rassi0429/MessageCopy) - Lets you copy msgs from dms and creates a spwan orb button for session invites
 - [SessionTweaks](https://github.com/kazu0617/SessionTweaks) - Adds buttons for session orb / copy session uri to your contact's active sessions

 ## Hardware Integrations